Italian Mortgage Guide: Fact Sheet and FAQ

 Eligibility:

-- Italy applies a "reciprocity rule" for non-EU buyers (buyer’s home country must allow Italians to buy property there).
+- Italy applies a “reciprocity rule” for many non-EU buyers (your home country must allow Italians to buy property there).
+Read more on eligibility in the Italian Mortgage Guide.

 Mortgage Types: